 Bontrager OMW Boots – Toes got cold toward the end, but overall pretty happy with these.
 I did have a toe warmer in each one.

-Bontrager B2 Baselayer, Cyclova summer jersey as mid layer and Cyclova Ski suit top as outer layer – The Bontrager B2 baselayers are awesome and seem to regulate well.
-That combined with my Cyclova Ski Suit top from Mt Borah is a great combination.
+Bontrager B2 Baselayer, summer jersey as mid layer and ski suit top as outer layer – The Bontrager B2 baselayers are awesome and seem to regulate well.

 Bontrager B1 Velocis Thermo Bibs w/ summer baggie liner chamois shorts underneath – This worked out really well also.
 The B1 Velocis Thermo Bibs say for above freezing temps, but they were perfect for racing at 15 to 20 degrees and could probably be used for colder temps.